ophub/amlogic-s9xxx-openwrt/README.md

     tag_name: openwrt_s9xxx
     files: ${{ env.FILEPATH }}/*
     body: |
-      This is OpenWrt firmware for S9xxx-Boxes and Phicomm-N1.
+      This is OpenWrt firmware for Amlogic S9xxx STB.
       More information ...
 ```